Kings Clipstone: Governance and demography

+In the census of 2011 the parish had a population of 318. and this decreased to 312 in 2021.

 Landmarks

-Listed buildings and locations
+Heritage buildings and locations

-There are two listed buildings in Kings Clipstone, including King John's Palace (Grade II).
+There are two protected sites in Kings Clipstone, King John's Palace is the most notable as a scheduled monument.
+Archway House is a listed building at Grade II, and was built as a hunting lodge in 1844 for the Duke of Portland.
+It later became a school and is presently split into two private residences.

 Sport and leisure

 The long distance Robin Hood Way path and Route 6 of the National Cycle Network pass through the north and east of the parish.

 Sherwood Forest Holiday Park is a campsite location 1 mile north west of the village.

 Sherwood Forest Miniature Railway is sited on the former 'water meadows' land used as an irrigation scheme to improve crop yield.

 There is a motocross track which hosts regular outdoor biking events, on Gorsethorpe Road.
 It opened in 2017.

 Sherwood Pines

 Sherwood Pines Forest Park is presently run as a non-profit visitor attraction by the Forestry Commission.
 Activities within the forest include: